quicwg/quic-v2/draft-ietf-quic-v2.md

 that supports multiple versions MUST fully implement {{QUIC-VN}} to prevent version downgrade attacks.

-QUIC version 2 is symemtrically compatible with QUIC version 1 as defined in
+QUIC version 2 is symmetrically compatible with QUIC version 1 as defined in
 {{Section 3 of QUIC-VN}}.
 That is, a server can choose to negotiate version 2 after a client initiates a connection using version 1; or, a server can negotiate version 1 if a client initiates a version 2 connection attempt.